lestherll/csc1034-p1/README.md

 # CSC1034: Practical 1

 ## Intro
 This package is built as a part of the CSC1034: Portfolio-1.
+This programs displays a scence with a panda in its natural habitat.

 ## Usage
 ```shell